nfmoore/azureml-mlops-example-scenarios/.github/docs/batch-endpoint.md

 ### Prerequisites

-Before implementing this example scenario you will need:
+Before implementing this example scenario the following are needed:

 - Azure subscription (contributor or owner)
 - GitHub account